 • Proof of service dog training and public behavior standards

-On the other hand, for psychiatric support dogs, additional documentation is required:
+On the other hand, for psychiatric support dogs, additional documentation is needed:

 • A statement from a licensed mental health professional (within 1 year of travel) confirming your diagnosis, the necessity of the dog for air travel, and the license details of the professional.